Mutiara Line: Overview

-The Mutiara line forms the backbone of the Penang Transport Master Plan, an initiative created by the Penang state government in 2015 to improve transport infrastructure throughout the state.
+The Mutiara line forms the backbone of the PTMP, an initiative created by the Penang state government in 2015 to improve transport infrastructure throughout the state.
 The master plan includes several rapid transit lines, including one that spans the north–south axis of George Town's east coast between the city centre and Bayan Lepas.
 As of 2018, average daily traffic along the city centre–Bayan Lepas axis reached 64,144 vehicles, further necessitating an alternative mode of transportation to serve the densely populated urban and industrial corridor.
 In addition, the transit service would facilitate easier commutes for tourists arriving via the Penang International Airport.

 History

 Initial design

 In April 2015, news reports emerged about the proposed LRT line from Komtar to the Penang International Airport.
 The 17.5 km line was expected to cost around RM4.5 billion.
 Chow Kon Yeow, who held the position of Local Government, Traffic Management and Flood Mitigation Executive Councillor at the time, was quoted as saying that the LRT would take five to six years to complete.
 Months later, Chief Minister Lim Guan Eng announced the appointment of SRS Consortium as the Project Delivery Partner (PDP) for the Penang Transport Master Plan (PTMP).
 The consortium consists of Gamuda Berhad as the majority shareholder, Penang-based Loh Phoy Yen Holdings and Ideal Property Development.

 In December that year, SRS Consortium announced that the construction of the Bayan Lepas LRT would commence in 2018, with the goal of completing it by 2024.
 The original route of the Bayan Lepas LRT was disclosed in February the following year.
 The proposed route consisted of 19 stations spanning a 22 km (14 mi) stretch between Komtar and Permatang Damar Laut, with another eight stations planned for the proposed Penang South Islands (PSI) reclamation project, bringing the total length of the LRT line to 30 km.

 As public transportation falls under the ambit of the Malaysian federal government, in March 2016, the state government submitted the proposed Bayan Lepas LRT system to the federal Land Public Transport Commission (SPAD) for approval.
 An Environmental Impact Assessment (EIA) was also submitted to the federal Department of Environment (DOE) in 2017.

-Funding became a contentious issue, as at that point, Penang was an opposition state governed by the Pakatan Rakyat bloc (now Pakatan Harapan).
+Funding became a contentious issue, as at that point, Penang was an opposition state governed by the Pakatan Rakyat (PR) bloc (now Pakatan Harapan, or PH).
 The Najib Razak administration had ignored requests by the state government for federal funding, forcing the state to resort to the PSI reclamation project to fund the PTMP.
 The state estimated that the sale of the reclaimed islets would generate RM70 billion in revenue, which would help finance the cost of PTMP.
 Additionally, the development of the islets was projected to result in economic spillover of RM100 billion.